harryodell/PfSS/README.md

 An example of the how the visualization should appear is given:

-Environment at 1st iteration|  Environment after 1000 iterations :--------------------------:|:--------------------------:
+Environment at 1st iteration|  Environment after all sheep were eaten :--------------------------:|:--------------------------:
 ![](python/figs/env_1_iteration.png "Environment at initialization")  |  ![](python/figs/env_final.png "Environment after 1000 iterations")